-As the foundation of the orthopaedic profession, all OrthoVirginia physicians have been extensively trained in general orthopaedics.
-And, while a number of our physicians concentrate on subspecialty areas, many have chosen to stay abreast of the entire spectrum of musculoskeletal care making general orthopaedics their area of expertise.
-Using the latest in both operative and non-operative techniques, the ultimate goal of our physicians is to ensure that patients receive outstanding orthopaedic care for their musculoskeletal condition and experience restored or improved quality of life.
+As the foundation of the orthopedic profession, all OrthoVirginia physicians have been extensively trained in general orthopedics.
+And, while a number of our physicians concentrate on subspecialty areas, many have chosen to stay abreast of the entire spectrum of musculoskeletal care making general orthopedics their area of expertise.
+Using the latest in both operative and non-operative techniques, the ultimate goal of our physicians is to ensure that patients receive outstanding orthopedic care for their musculoskeletal condition and experience restored or improved quality of life.

 Dennis - Knee Replacement; Treatment for Sciatic Nerve Problem

 Mark - Repair of complex tear to meniscus

 Caitlin, Molly and Michael - Pediatric Orthopedic Care

 Tina - Broken Wrist, Knees, Shoulder Surgery for Teenage Daughters